atosorigin/grafana-weathermap-panel/docs/EN/editor/import.md

 For the Multi URL Import, you have to enter the required URLs in the field.
 The different URLs are those of regions, points, and links.
-You can find templates of the json type of these files at the following links:
+You can find templates of the JSON type of these files at the following links:

 - [region.json](./../appendix/json-region.md)
 - [point.json](./../appendix/json-points.md)
 - [lien.json](./../appendix/json-links.md)

-Afterwards, you click on the `add` button if you want to add more URLs To finish you have to click on `finish`.
+Afterward, you click on the `add` button if you want to add more URLs To finish you have to click on `finish`.